 Am I a Misclassified Employee?
 Texas Worker Misclassification Statistics

-The latest employment statistics from the U.S. Department of Labor estimated that as many as 30 percent of the American workforce may be victims of worker misclassification, which costs workers and the government billions of dollars every year.
+The latest employment statistics from the U.S. Department of Labor estimated that as many as 30 percent of the American workforce may be victims of worker misclassification.
+This costs workers and the government billions of dollars every year.
 For example, a study by the McClatchy Washington Bureau found as many as 37 percent of workers in Texas may be misclassified as independent contractors.

 Government agencies that oversee worker classifications also determine what types of employees get what workplace rights, including the:

-- U.S. Department of Labor – Independent contractors are not covered under the Fair Labor Standards Act (FLSA), which is the central wage and hour law that entitles workers to minimum wage and overtime.
+- U.S. Department of Labor.
+Independent contractors are not covered under the Fair Labor Standards Act (FLSA).
+This is the central wage and hour law that entitles workers to minimum wage and overtime.

-- Texas Workforce Commission’s Unemployment Benefit Services – Employers are not required to pay unemployment insurance for workers classified as independent contractors.
+- Texas Workforce Commission’s Unemployment Benefit Services.
+Employers do not have to pay unemployment insurance for workers classified as independent contractors.

-- Texas Workers’ Comp Insurance Companies – Independent contractors are not entitled to receive workers’ compensation benefits and companies are not required to pay for coverage if the worker is classified as an independent contractor.
+- Texas Workers’ Comp Insurance Companies.
+Independent contractors are not entitled to receive workers’ compensation benefits.
+Additionally, companies do not have to pay for coverage if the worker is an independent contractor.